ParfaitG/MSACCESS_TOOLKIT/README.md

 Simply review VBA code (.bas) and import or copy/paste code into your projects, tailoring according to your needs.

-See **DEMO** for MS Access (.accdb) database file demonstration of each above module with all included materials.
+See **DEMO** for MS Access (.accdb) database file demonstrations of each above module with all included materials.